As organizations battle to adapt and grow with agile working methods, product managers have never been in higher demand.

 What was surprising, though, is that this dramatic rise is fast outgrowing that of traditionally attractive career paths such as Management Consultant and Investment Banker.

-This trend is only set to rise as more and more elite schools gear their students up for a life in tech.
+This trend is only set to rise as more and more elite schools gear their students up for a tech life.
 Alumni who would have traditionally gone into banking and consulting are now turning their gaze elsewhere.

 This is set to have a huge impact on the prestige associated with product management, which may also have a knock-on effect on salaries.

-Currently, the average salary of a product manager in the US is $113,886/yr, but with more elite grads entering the workforce, we may see a shift that brings it more in line with other traditionally more 'prestigious' sectors such as finance or consulting.
+Currently, the average salary of a product manager in the US is $113,886/yr.
+Still, with more elite grads entering the workforce, we may see a shift that brings it more in line with other traditionally more 'prestigious' sectors such as finance or consulting.

 In 2016, Pragmatic Marketing Inc surveyed 2,500 product managers and product marketers.